varocketry/guitar-mastery-hub/public/lessons/lesson_016_understanding_fretboard.md

 ---

-## ðŸ“– THEORY: The Musical Alphabet & Fretboard Layout
+## 📖 THEORY: The Musical Alphabet & Fretboard Layout

 ### The 12 Notes in Western Music